Laila (2025 film): Plot

 Sonu Model is a skilled beautician who runs a thriving beauty salon in the heart of Hyderabad's Old City.
 Known for his impeccable makeup artistry and unique ability to transform appearances, he has built a reputation among his clients.
-One day, Sonu notices that one of his clients, Jyoti, looks dull, and he asks her the reason for her sadness.
+One day, Sonu notices that one of his clients, Jyoti, looks dull, and he asks her why.
 She tells him that her husband Nagaraj's cooking oil business is not profitable and that improving it might require an investment of two lakhs.
 Moved by Jyoti's story, Sonu decides to help her by lending her two lakhs and instantly transfers the money to her account.
 He also tells her that they can use his photo for their cooking oil business, which may help them succeed.
 Then, a woman comes to the beauty parlor, claiming to be the wife of Sub-Inspector Shankar, and demands all services for free.
 Sonu calls Kamala, Shankar's actual wife, and informs her that Shankar's second wife has come to his parlor.
-Shankar's two wives fight in front of the parlor, and Shankar arrives to calm them down, but both wives leave him.
+The two wives fight in front of the parlor, and Shankar arrives to calm them down, but both wives leave him.
 Enraged at being exposed, Shankar becomes furious and is determined to take revenge on Sonu.

 Khaidi, a man obsessed with Chiranjeevi's movies, is searching for a bride for his son Rustum, along with his wife Subhalekha.
 However, Khaidi rejects every potential bride, insisting that he wants a daughter-in-law named after a Chiranjeevi movie.
 Meanwhile, Rustum locks Satthi, a man who had messed with Rustum's father Khaidi, inside a goat shed after learning that Khaidi had rejected the marriage alliance.
-That night, Shankar meets Khalil Bhai and offers him money to cut off Sonu's fingers.
+That night, Shankar meets Khalil Bhai and offers him money to cut Sonu's fingers off.
 As instructed, Khalil Bhai tries to attack Sonu, but Sonu manages to defeat him and his goons.
 It is there that Sonu sees Jenny in a nearby tiffin center and falls for her instantly.
 The following day, he meets her at the gym and tries to impress her.
-Although she is hesitant at first, as they meet over the next few days, she also falls for him.
+Although she is hesitant at first, she also falls for him as they meet over the next few days.
 Defeated, Khalil Bhai meets Rustum and asks him to warn Sonu on his behalf.
-However, Rustum thinks that since Sonu runs a beauty parlor, he might be the key to finding a suitable bride and orders his sidekick to abduct all the unmarried girls from Sonu's beauty parlor.
+However, Rustum thinks that since Sonu runs a beauty parlor, the latter might be the key to finding a suitable bride and orders his sidekick to abduct all the unmarried girls from Sonu's beauty parlor.
 At the same time, a lady and her daughter Sundari visit Sonu at the parlor and ask him to give Sundari a makeover to change her appearance.
-Sonu works on transforming Sundari's look using makeup, but just then, Rustum's henchmen try to abduct Sonu's clients.
+Sonu works on transforming Sundari's look using makeup.
+Just then, Rustum's henchmen try to abduct Sonu's clients.
 Sonu beats up the henchmen and completes Sundari's makeover, completely changing her appearance.
 Seeing his henchmen beaten up, Rustum rushes into the beauty parlor, where he bumps into Sundari and is impressed by her new look.